Welcome to our newsletter. It is the wish of the Management Committee to be able to inform all of our plot holders of the latest news

 on behalf of our association I would like to thank everybody who played their part in securing Mansfield District Council's desision.

-UPDATE: The existing plots on Priory Road have been taken up.
-There are 30 people now on the waiting list, requiring a plot.
+UPDATE: There are 27 people now on the waiting list, requiring a plot.
 Mansfield District Council are aware that those on the waiting list are keen to get started.
+Note: Work has already started on the site (special funding has been obtained).
+Half plots will be available from the end of March 2020.
+The water system will be installed by the end of April 2020.

 Plots still available on our other sites